nhsuk/nhsuk-frontend/docs/contributing/browser-support.md

 # Browser support

-NHS.UK frontend browser support is shown in the table below.
+HSE frontend browser support is shown in the table below.

 'Compliant' means that components should look and function as they were designed to do in other modern browsers.